immcantation/immcantation/training/README.md

 [TOC]

+Visit the section [Immcantation Tutorials](https://immcantation.readthedocs.io/en/stable/getting_started/getting-started.html) in the documentation site to learn more about these materials and how to use them.

 Target audience: Bioinformaticians, immunologists, biologist, scientists and students learning about immune repertoires.

 Prerequisite Skills and Knowledge Required: Familiarity with R, python and Linux.